-Schools aren’t good enough in many areas: too many students are bored and disengaged; citizenship skills like critical thinking are poorly developed; 20th century skills, community participation and personal health and talents are not valued or measured.
+Schools aren’t good enough in many areas: too many students are bored and disengaged; participatory democratic citizenship skills like critical thinking are poorly developed and little practiced in school; 20th-century skills, community participation; and personal health and talents are not valued or measured.
 Modern principles of learning are not applied.
 Too much talent goes wasted.
-Today’s schools are a poor fit for the internet age.
+Today’s schools are a poor fit for the Internet age.

 It doesn’t have to be that way.
 We will share ideas on this site to: